qiskit-community/qiskit-experiments/docs/manuals/verification/quantum_volume.rst

 the quantum backend and on an ideal simulator (either :class:`qiskit_aer.AerSimulator` or :class:`qiskit.quantum_info.Statevector`).

-A depth :math:`d` QV circuit is successful if it has ‘mean heavy-output probability’ > 2/3 with confidence level > 0.977 (corresponding to z_value = 2), and at least 100 trials have been ran.
+A depth :math:`d` QV circuit is successful if it has `mean heavy-output probability` > 2/3 with confidence level > 0.977 (corresponding to z_value = 2), and at least 100 trials have been ran.

 .. note::